top of page

 Q5.
 Can all types of metal jewelry be resized?

-Not all metal jewelry can be easily resized.
-Traditional precious metals like gold, silver, and platinum can typically be resized by a jeweler.
-However, alternative metals such as tungsten, titanium, and ceramic cannot be resized due to their hardness or manufacturing process.
-It's important to consider this when purchasing rings made from these materials.
+Not all metal jewelry can be resized.
+Common precious metals like gold, silver, and platinum can usually be resized by a jeweler.
+But, alternative metals like tungsten, titanium, and ceramic cannot be resized because they are too hard or made differently.
+It's important to think about this when buying rings made from these materials.

 bottom of page